-When a consumer uses the section 1035 exchange without a tax liability, it allows them to purchase a more desirable product that can better meet their financial needs.
+When a consumer uses the section 1035 tax-free exchange, it allows them to purchase a more desirable product that can better meet their financial needs.
 In most cases, this tax-free transaction is used to go from an outdated insurance or annuity product to a newer one.
 It is important to note, however, that the transaction must not generate a gain or loss so that it qualifies as a non-taxable event.

 Why Should I Use a Section 1035 Exchange Life Insurance Transaction?

 There are several very good reasons to use the 1035 exchange life insurance transaction, and all of them result in preserving wealth.

 When is a 1035 Exchange Allowable and Tax-Free?